 We sincerely wish you an unforgettably positive experience as a VinUniversity resident!
 To help you to prepare for and benefit from your university life, please take a look at this guide.

 VinUni has various student-run clubs and societies, including, cultural groups, performing groups, spiritual groups, sport and game clubs, student leadership and activism groups, student publications, etc. Joining student clubs or societies is a great way to sharpen your brain, learn new things, practice your leadership skills, and make friends who share your interests.
-As you are the first cohort of VinUniversity, create your legacy by forming a club or a student society today.

 Education at VinUniversity emphasizes the importance of learning for public service and the public good.
 Community-Based Learning (CBL) allows you and community organizations to work together to meet both their needs and your academic requirements.
 Not-for-profit and government organizations identify projects of research, analysis, or evaluation that would be helpful to them, their beneficiaries, or the wider community.
 These projects are then matched to courses at VinUniversity.